Update Data Proctection No. 189

 Which products are covered by the CRA?

 All products sold in the EU that contain “digital elements” must meet the requirements of the CRA.
 This includes low-priced consumer products, B2B software and complex high-end industrial systems.
 The CRA defines “products with digital elements” as products that can be connected to a device or a network.
-This includes both hardware products with networked functions (e.g. smartphones, laptops, smart home products, smartwatches, networked toys, but also microprocessors, firewalls and smart meters) and pure software products (e.g. accounting software, computer games, mobile apps).
+This includes both hardware products with connectable functions (e.g. smartphones, laptops, smart home products, smartwatches, networked toys, but also microprocessors, firewalls and smart meters) and pure software products (e.g. accounting software, computer games, mobile apps).
 Non-commercial open-source software products are exempt from the CRA and therefore do not have to meet the requirements of the CRA.

 What does the CRA regulate?

-With the entry into force of the CRA, manufacturers of products with digital components are facing a new challenge: each of these products must now meet certain minimum cybersecurity requirements.
+With the entry into force of the CRA, manufacturers of products with digital elements are facing a new challenge: each of these products must now meet certain minimum cybersecurity requirements.
 Although this may initially seem complex, affected companies can build on what they already know.
 The CRA is based on the principles of the well-established CE marking.
 This is a considerable advantage for those manufacturers who are already familiar with the relevant verification procedures and apply them in their daily practice.
 They can use their experience to efficiently integrate the new requirements into their existing processes, thus facilitating the implementation of the CRA.

 The main requirements of the CRA for manufacturers include: